datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    If you are interested in finding out how this dataset came into existence, checkout the use case :ref:`usecase_HCP_dataset`.

-Updating datasets works with the :command:`datalad update` and :command:`datalad update --merge` commands introduced in chapter :ref:`chapter_collaboration`.
+Updating datasets works with the :dlcmd:`update` and :dlcmd:`update --merge` commands introduced in chapter :ref:`chapter_collaboration`.
 And because a RIA store hosts :term:`bare Git repositories`, collaborating becomes easy.
 Anyone with access can clone the dataset from the store, add changes, and